-A program is a function.
+Programs are functions.
 Like functions, programs consume inputs and produce outputs.
-Unlike functions, programs work with a whole variety of data: numbers, strings, images, and so on.
-Furthermore, events in the real world trigger the launch of software applications, and the evaluation of programs may affect the world.
+Unlike the functions you may know, programs work with a variety of data: numbers, strings, images, mixtures of all these, and so on.
+Furthermore, programs are triggered by events in the real world, and the outputs of programs affect the real world.
 For example, the calendar program on a computer may launch a monthly payroll program on the last day of every month, or a spreadsheet program may react to an accountant’s key presses by filling some cells with numbers.
-Lastly, programs may not consume all of the data at once; instead a program may decide to process data in an incremental manner.
+Lastly, programs may not consume all of its input data at once; instead a program may decide to process data in an incremental manner.

-Definitions: While many programming languages obscure the relationship between programs and functions, BSL brings it to the fore.
-Every BSL programs consists of definitions, usually followed by an expression that involves those definitions.
+Definitions While many programming languages obscure the relationship between programs and functions, BSL brings it to the fore.
+Every BSL program consists of several definitions, usually followed by an expression that involves those definitions.
 There are two kinds of definitions:

 function definitions, which come in many flavors, one of which we used in the Prologue.